burakssener/Kesis/basicsocial/readme.md

 #### /feed:
 In the feed there is 2 different part.
-People can share posts.
-And can see all the posts from the groups that they joined.
-For the database I used SQL library of  I used Jinja2 template to show all options people can choose when publishing and also
+* People can share posts the groups that they choosed.
+* can see all the posts from the groups that they joined

+For the database I used SQL library function of cs50.
+To show all options in group people can choose when publishing and also seeing all posts that from the groups that they joined by getting data from sql Jinja2 template

 /groups: